nathan-alden-sr/stardew-valley/min-max/1.5/readme.md

 ## Spreadsheet

-I created a [spreadsheet](spreadsheet.md) in [LibreOffice Calc](https://www.libreoffice.org/download/download) that I use to easily calculate many things--everything from what I need to ship to reach target G amounts, how many Ore I need to find to craft enough Bars, etc. The spreadsheet automates item information in several places.
+I created a [spreadsheet](spreadsheet.md) in [LibreOffice Calc](https://www.libreoffice.org/download/download) that I use to easily calculate many things--everything from what I need to ship to reach G targets to how many Ore I need to find to craft enough Bars.
+The spreadsheet automates item information in several places.

 ## Crop planning